Virtual Pool 2: Gameplay

 Virtual Pool 2 is a simulation of several different modes of pool.
 Like its predecessor, Virtual Pool, the game is viewed in first-person 3D perspective, in contrast to most earlier pool games, which featured a fixed overhead view.
 As with all Virtual Pool games, Interplay offered a full refund for buyers of the game who did not see an improvement in their pool abilities within 45 days of purchase and returned the CD-ROM to the company.

-In addition to the three pool game modes offered in Virtual Pool (Nine Ball, Straight Pool and Eight Ball), Virtual Pool 2 includes different modes of eight-ball pool (APA rules, English pub or American bar variations), as well as other variants, such as Three-ball, 10-ball, One-Pocket and Bank Pool.
+In addition to the three pool game modes offered in Virtual Pool (nine ball, straight pool and eight ball), Virtual Pool 2 includes different modes of eight-ball pool (APA rules, English pub or American bar variations), as well as other variants, such as three-ball, 10-ball, one-pocket and bank pool.
 The game uses a higher frame rate and resolution of 16-bit graphics over the original.
 The game was released for Microsoft Windows 95, but was later patched to work on Windows 98.

 Following on from Virtual Pool, Virtual Pool 2 expands the amount of AI opponents to over 100.
 Whilst also expanding the number of game modes on offer, the game also includes the ability to play, and create tournaments, all for online, single player, or multiplayer use.

 Ronnie O'Sullivan and Steve Davis return from Virtual Snooker on the box art.
 Lou Butera makes a return in game to teach the player trick shots, whilst Mike Sigel is seen in game, showing off pool shots via in-game cutscenes.

 Reception

 Virtual Pool 2 received generally similar reviews to that of Virtual Pool, but generally more positive than that of Virtual Snooker.
 GameSpot said that the game had "taken many strides in improving upon its earlier Virtual Pool", and that VR Sports had "worked magic".
 However, they also stated that Virtual Pool 2 "requires some getting used to."
 GamePro said, "With a great soundtrack, dazzling visuals, and intuitive control, no self-respecting shark should be without Virtual Pool 2."
 Next Generation called it "a simulation of rare quality [that] deserves all the success it can get."

-The game was a finalist for the Academy of Interactive Arts & Sciences' 1997 "Personal Computer: Sports Game of the Year" award, and was also nominated for the "Best Sports Game" award at the CNET Gamecenter Awards for 1997, both of which ultimately went to FIFA: Road to World Cup 98.
+Virtual Pool 2 was a finalist for the Academy of Interactive Arts & Sciences' inaugural "PC Sports Game of the Year" award, and was also nominated for the "Best Sports Game" award at the CNET Gamecenter Awards for 1997; both awards were ultimately given to FIFA: Road to World Cup 98.